 They will visit Sydney, stretching their trip out to the Blue Mountains if they have the time.
 Which is pretty barmy, as there are many interesting, beautiful and in some cases, downright weird places to visit in NSW.

-As Australia’s biggest state in terms of population, New South Wales has a lot to offer.
-As it also happens to be my “state of origin”, I’ve travelled around (and lived in) it extensively.
+As Australia’s biggest state in terms of population, NSW has a lot to offer.
+As it also happens to be my ‘state of origin’, I’ve travelled around it extensively.

 Go for a walk along many of the region’s nature trails, swim at one of the essentially empty beaches, or at the Toronto Jetty.
-Go kayaking on the lake, antique hunting in Teralba or visit the Dobell house for a bit of local history.
+Jump on a cruise around the lake (with lunch included), antique hunting in Teralba or visit the Dobell house for a bit of local history.

-There is a tonne of things to do in this underrated pocket of NSW.
+There is a ton of things to do in this underrated pocket of NSW.